Arizona

 Kurt Altman

 Altman became a signatory for Right on Crime in early 2016.
 In 2017, he joined the reform movement, promoting Right on Crime’s policies in the State Houses of Arizona and New Mexico.
-And in 2021, he took on the added role of Director of Prosecutorial Reform, where his decades of experience as a state and federal prosecutor could be put to use.
+And in 2021, he took on the added role of Director of Prosecutorial Innovation, where his decades of experience as a state and federal prosecutor could be put to use.
 He has nearly 27 years of criminal law and constitutional litigation experience.
 As a former Deputy Maricopa County Attorney and Assistant United States Attorney, Kurt has conducted hundreds of felony jury trials and led investigations of criminal conduct ranging from homicide and capital cases to complex white-collar matters.

 See full profile